catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 .. note::

-  If you're updating EIA861, you can skip the rest of the steps in this section and all steps beyond step two because 861 is not yet included in the ETL.
+  If you're updating EIA861, you can skip the rest of the steps in this section and all steps after step two because 861 is not yet included in the ETL.

 **1.4)** Update the years of data to be processed in the ``etl_full.yml`` and ``etl_fast.yml`` settings files stored under ``src/pudl/package_data/settings`` in the